 Drs.
-Rolanda Johnson and Jana Lauderdale serve as additional faculty resources to students who need supplemental academic support during the Pre-Specialty and Specialty components of the MSN program.
+Rolanda Johnson and Jana Lauderdale serve as additional faculty resources to students who need supplemental academic support during the Pre-Specialty and Specialty components of the M.S.N. program.
 Dr. Johnson and Dr. Lauderdale are available to provide assistance with study, test-taking, and writing skills.
-Students who experience academic difficulty should contact the
+Students who experience academic difficulty should contact the course faculty and Dr. Johnson or Dr. Lauderdale as soon as possible to initiate a plan for improvement.

-You may contact Dr. Johnson at her office, 315 Godchaux Hall, or by phone at (615) 343-7879, or by e-mail at rolanda.johnson@vanderbilt.edu.
-You may contact Dr. Lauderdale at her office, 218 Godchaux Hall, or by phone at (615)343-2228, or by email at jana.lauderdale@vanderbilt.edu.
+You may contact Dr. Johnson at her office, 213 Godchaux Hall, or by phone at (615) 343-7879, or by e-mail at rolanda.johnson@vanderbilt.edu.
+You may contact Dr. Lauderdale at her office, 218 Godchaux Hall, or by phone at (615) 343-2228, or by email at jana.lauderdale@vanderbilt.edu.

-YUSN: COMPUTING SERVICES
+VUSN: COMPUTING SERVICES